buhzne/maze-solver/README.md

 only at the back and removal only from the front, a deque allows both at either end.

-To see a demonstration of how a deque is used to solve a 2D maze, download or clone the project files to a Java IDE, then run the main.java file and enter a maze file name.
+To see a demonstration of how a deque is used to solve a 2D maze, download or clone the project files to a Java IDE, then run the main.java file and enter a maze#.txt file name.